Award-winning Memoirist, Novelist, and Short Story Writer

 Bernard Cooper has won numerous awards and prizes, among them the PEN/Ernest Hemingway Award, an O. Henry Prize, a Guggenheim Fellowship, and a fellowship from the National Endowment for the Arts.
 His work has been read on This American Life and Selected Shorts from Symphonyspace.
 For many years, Bernard Cooper was the art critic for Los Angeles Magazine.
 He has taught at Antioch/Los Angeles, for the Masters of Professional Writing program at USC, and at the UCLA Writer’s Program.
-He is currently a core faculty member in the MFA Writing Program at Bennington College.
-In 2014 he will be the Distinguished Visiting Writer at The University of Iowa.
+He has been a core faculty member in the MFA Writing Program at Bennington College.
+In 2014 he was appointed the Distinguished Visiting Writer at The University of Iowa.

 "Cooper...has a voice that is fluid and engaging."— The New York Times Book Review